 There’s only one single button on the Lomi device, so to switch between modes, you have to long-press the button until it switches to the mode you desire.
 Its default position is Eco, so if you just quick-press the button, that’s the cycle you will be operating.

-While it is running, Lomi uses a mixture of heat, aeration, and grinding/mixing to break down the waste in its compost bucket.
+While running, Lomi uses heat, aeration, and grinding/mixing to break down the waste in its compost bucket.
 If you have added a Lomi Pod, one of their proprietary additive tablets, you will also be including what they describe as “a proprietary blend of probiotics that improves the speed of degradation, the reduction of smell, and most importantly help to create the most healthy output to add to your gardens/lawn/planters.”

 Lomi Product Specs